Theme Editing Basics

 For those who like to dive in first and read the detail later, just read this!

 1) Open RW and open a project.

 2) For RapidWeaver 3.6.x, click on the button in the bottom right of the main edit window, just to the left of the Publish button.
 This opens the Theme Selector.
-For RapidWeaver 4, click the Themes button at the top of the edit window in the toolbar.
+For RapidWeaver 4, click the Themes button at the top of the edit window.

 3) Choose the theme you wish to edit, right (control) click on the theme, choose 'Duplicate Theme" and re-name it appropriately.